 Welcome to Primary Prep to Grade 6.

 What an exciting time for you and your children as they commence their journey through primary school.
-In Primary, our Literacy and Numeracy teaching and learning is supported and enhanced by a literacy coach, numeracy specialist and intervention staff.
+In Primary, our Literacy and Numeracy teaching and learning is supported and enhanced by literacy and numeracy specialists and intervention staff.
 EAL (English as an Additional Language) students also work closely with EAL teachers to improve their understanding, expression and use of the English language.
 Our Wellbeing Program, led by a dedicated, student welfare staff member, provides support for students and their families and connections to local community support services.
-For more information please see scroll down.
-Specialist programs are offered in Performing Arts, Physical Education, Visual Arts, Science and Digital Technologies.
-Students in Years 1,2 and 3 have the opportunity to work with The Stephanie Alexander Kitchen Garden Program throughout the year which is led by a qualified gardener.
+For more information, please see scroll down.
+Specialist programs are offered in Performing Arts, Physical Education, Visual Arts, Science, Languages : Indonesian for Prep – 3 and Japanese for Years 4 - 6 and Digital Technologies.
+Students in Years 1,and 2 have the opportunity to work with The Stephanie Alexander Kitchen Garden Program throughout the year which is led by a qualified gardener.
 Students in Years 3 and 4 cook the produce from the garden led by a qualified cooking teacher.

 All students enrolled at Narre Warren South P-12 College are to attend in full school uniform.
 The purpose of the Narre Warren South P-12 College Uniform is: